 Response: Noted.
 The current proposed rate is an introductory rate that may be adjusted in the short to medium term during the budget process.
-It is the Minister of Finance that that is empowered to make the decisions about the annual excise rates and adjustments.
+The Minister of Finance is empowered to make proposals about the annual excise rates and adjustments.

-Comment: In respect of the new Vaping Excise which was introduced via the Taxation Laws Amendment Act of 2022 and discussed in the Budget Statements, as previously noted to National Treasury, based on detailed analysis performed by ourselves and also separately by Oxford Economics, we remain of the view that the rate of R2.90 per ml is far too high in the South African context and may have unintended consequences in the medium to long term.
+Comment: In respect of the new Vaping Excise which was introduced via the Taxation Laws Amendment Act, 2022, and discussed in the Budget Statements, as previously noted to National Treasury, based on detailed analysis performed by ourselves and also separately by Oxford Economics, we remain of the view that the rate of R2.90 per ml is far too high in the South African context and may have unintended consequences in the medium to long term.

 Response: Noted.
 The proposed excise rate is comparable to other rates applied in other jurisdictions that have implemented excise duties on ENDS/ENNDS.
-The Minister of Finance is empowered to make the decisions about the annual excise rates and adjustments.
+The Minister of Finance is empowered to make proposals about the annual excise rates and adjustments.